 6. Repurpose Your Slide Deck Into An Infographic

-Sometimes it helps to work smarter, not harder when you are creating a unique presentation.
-In fact, the spacing, layout, and style used in this presentation make it easy to repurpose the same images into an infographic.
+Different types of presentations serve different purposes and sometimes it helps to work smarter, not harder when you are creating a unique presentation.
+In fact, the spacing, layout, and style used in this presentation makes it easy to repurpose the same images into an infographic.

 This allows you to create two unique pieces of content from one idea!
 Which is exactly what Officevibe did.

 Join Venngage’s CEO, Eugene Woo, to learn how you can design impactful infographics that will help maintain trust, increase productivity and inspire action in your team.